South Africa : Safety by CitySouth Africa - safety as a country

 Johannesburg, South Africa’s largest city, with a population of 9.6 million people – half of which live in Soweto and adjacent suburbs – is one of the most important cities in the country of South Africa.

-Johannesburg is the economic hub of the city since approximately 10% of South Africa’s GDP generates there.
+Johannesburg is the economic hub of the country since approximately 10% of South Africa’s GDP generates there.

 And though it’s one of the main cities, with rich neighborhoods, you’ll be surprised how many dangerous areas it contains.

 When in Johannesburg, you can do a lot of shopping, though bear in mind that here everything shuts up shop at lunchtimes on Saturday, and doesn’t reopen until Monday.

 That means that weekend sightseeing just goes a little bit harder so it’s smart to plan your weekend.

 If you walk around a bit, you’ll find that the city is filled with many craft markets and beautifully crafted beadwork and wirework being sold on the roadside and at intersections.